 What we do with it

 Information will be shared with specific members of the Scheme which includes employers (past & present) and their associated Approved Dosimetry Services, medical professionals both within the Scheme and those you have identified on the application form and Techinical Experts within the Scheme who may be required to provide assistance with the assessment.
+For successful claims, data will be shared with the relevant Employer and Trades Union Solicitors to progress settlement.

 If we require any further information to enable an assessment to be undertaken, we may contact you directly by phone, on the number(s) you have provided; by email; by letter, at the address you have provided on the application; or via your Union representative who are there to support your claim and act as intermediary between the Scheme and the claimant.